 5. Discipline the toddler

 Disciplining a young toddler isn’t easy, but this shouldn’t deter you from setting the expectations right.
 A straight and stern “no” often goes a long way if you use it right the first time when you see your toddler climbing out of the crib.
-Along with saying no, talk to your toddler, especially when they are a little older, and try to tell them why you don’t want them to climb out of the crib.
+Along with saying no, talk to your toddler, especially when they are a little older, and tell them why you don’t want them to climb or jump out of the crib.

 Tips To Minimize Adverse Effects Of Falling

-- Don’t use crib nets to stop a toddler from climbing out of the crib, as these nets can trap toddlers and pose a threat of choking due to strangulation.
+- Don’t use crib nets as barriers to stop a toddler from climbing out of the crib, as these nets can trap toddlers and pose a threat of choking due to strangulation.
 Also, place the crib away from the windows.
 If this isn’t possible, lock the window or put a window guard.

 - Remove all the furniture, especially those with fine edges from the sides of the crib.
 Doing so can help avert severe injuries that may occur when the toddler falls from the crib.